Rajeev Motwani: Career

 He was a winner of the Gödel Prize in 2001 for his work on the PCP theorem and its applications to hardness of approximation.

-He served on the editorial boards of SIAM Journal on Computing, Journal of Computer and System Sciences, ACM Transactions on Knowledge Discovery from Data, and IEEE Transactions on Knowledge and Data Engineering.

 Death

-Motwani was found dead in his pool in the backyard of his Atherton, San Mateo County, California home on June 5, 2009.
+Motwani was found dead in his pool in the backyard of his Atherton, San Mateo County, California home on 5 June 2009.
 The San Mateo County coroner, Robert Foucrault, ruled the death an accidental drowning.
 Toxicology tests showed that Motwani's blood alcohol content was 0.26 percent.

 He could not swim, but was planning on taking lessons, according to his friends.

 Personal life

 Motwani, and his wife Asha Jadeja Motwani, had two daughters named Naitri and Anya.

 After his death, his family donated US$1.5 million in 2011 and a building was named in his honor at IIT Kanpur.